-Objective Stimulus To assess ability to understand a short utterance by transcribing a spoken text Instructions, news bulletins, announcements, broadcast features and factual information
+Objective Stimulus To assess ability to understand a short utterance by transcribing a spoken text Instructions, news bulletins, announcements, broadcast features and factual information.
+The extracts are descriptive and contain relatively formal language

 This item type has a weighting of ten score points.
 A maximum of five points for listening and five for writing can be achieved in this section of the test.